ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 **Cloud People LLC Privacy Policy**

-Cloud People LLC is part of the Cloud People LLC Group which includes Cloud People LLC International and Cloud People LLC Direct.
+Shhh is owned by Cloud People LLC.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.

 Topics: